 Do not plug more than one thing into each socket.

 Switch off and unplug things when you are not using them.

 Make sure that wires are not tangled.
 When a wire is tangled and electricity is running through it the wire can get extremely hot and start a fire.

 When you are not in the room make sure you turn off your fire or electric heater.

 Do not leave your fire or electric heater on overnight.

-Do not leave anything close to a fire or close to or on a heater
+Do not leave anything close to a fire or heater.

 If you have a portable electric heater then make sure you do not position it right next to a wall or piece of furniture.

 If you use an electric blanket then make sure you switch it off before you go to bed.